 - reasonably priced with a lifetime guarantee

-The improved model now has a 5X magnifier, excellent instructions and information on protecting yourself from tick bite and, in the opinion of many experts, the best multi-species tick ID card available.
-With the addition of our tick identification tutorial (can be seen with links at the bottom of this page) the Pro-Tick Remedy stands alone as the only tick removal tool offering important educational tick information.
+The improved model now has a 5X magnifier, excellent instructions, and information on protecting yourself from a tick bite and, in the opinion of many experts, the best multi-species tick ID card available.
+With the addition of our tick identification tutorial (can be seen with links at the bottom of this page), the ProTick Remedy stands alone as the only tick removal tool offering important educational tick information.

 Below are some advanced techniques that have been suggested by customers –

-Nymph removal – un-engorged nymphs are difficult for some people to remove, this is especially true for the deer tick, the western black legged tick and the lone star tick.
+Nymph removal – un-engorged nymphs are difficult for some people to remove, this is especially true for the Deer tick (Black Legged tick), the Western Black Legged tick and the Lone Star tick.
 The reason for this is that these species have the longest mouthpart and when lifting pressure is excessive (trying to force removal) the resistance of the tick is not in balance and the tick rotates out of the slot.
 This is often compounded by not having the tick positioned at the very apex of the slot.
-We have found that the two hand techniques works for many users.
-Guide the Pro-Tick under and around the tick until the tick is at the apex of the slot.
-At this point the tick should be proud of the Pro-Ticks profile, place your finger behind the tick and guide it into the remainder of the slot, once tight (do not let go with the second finger) hold the tick to the Pro-Tick Remedy and lift together.
+We have found that the two hand techniques work for many users.
+Guide the ProTick Remedy under and around the tick until the tick is at the apex of the slot.
+At this point, the tick should be proud of the ProTicks profile, place your finger behind the tick and guide it into the remainder of the slot, once tight (do not let go with the second finger) hold the tick to the ProTick Remedy and lift together.

 While the majority of users do not have difficulty removing nymphs some do and have developed this alternative.
-Very few tools with the exception of surgical mosquito forceps, have the precision to remove a nymph tick.
+Very few tools with the exception of surgical mosquito forceps have the precision to remove a nymph tick.
 You can’t grab them with your fingers, or your nails and while regular tweezers work poorly on mature ticks they don’t work at all on nymphs – they just crush them.
 If you choose to use a tweezer it should be of good quality with precision alignment of the tips, the #4 fine point tweezer is the choice of many professionals.
 To test the precision of a tweezer – hold the tweezer up to the light so that you can see the side of the tips as they close.
 Close the tweezer – there should be no light.
 Less quality tweezer will exhibit a shift of contact from the tips front to